Vuthakral/Steam_UI-Revival/README.md

 ## To Install:

+- You do **NOT** need the "source_assets" folder for this to function.
+I merely uploaded them in case people wish to fork this UI as a starting point for their own.
+You *only* need the custom css file.

 #### Windows:
 - **1)** Download & run the **[patcher](https://github.com/PhantomGamers/EnableNewSteamFriendsSkin)** to enable the use of custom friends/chat skins.
 - **2)** Download the css file from this github project